starkandwayne-attic/cfna2018-blue/README.md

 A Test App for Blue-Green Deployment Hands-on Labs

 ## Setup this example
-* You'll be assigned a jumphost user on cfdev<n>@bg-lab1.cfna2018.starkandwayne.com Where <n> is a number assigned by instructor
+* You'll be assigned a jumphost user on cfdev{n}@bg-lab1.cfna2018.starkandwayne.com Where {n} is a number assigned by instructor
 * Fork This repository manually on github https://github.com/starkandwayne/cfna2018-blue

 ## Run this lab